rhyst/linak-controller/README.md

 # idasen-controller

 The Idasen is a Linak standing desk sold by Ikea.
 It can be controlled by a physical switch on the desk or via bluetooth using an phone app.
-This is a script to control the Idasen via bluetooth from a computer.
+This is a script to control the Idasen via bluetooth from a non-Android device.

 ## Set up

 ### Prerequisites

+- Windows / Linux (if anyone successfully runs this on a Mac then let me know)
+- The device should have Python 3 (the script has been tested down to 3.7.3)
-The desk should be connected and paired to the computer.
+- The desk should be paired to the device.

 ### Install

 Install using pip:

 ```
-pip install idasen-controller
+pip3 install idasen-controller
 ```

 ### Configuration

-Configuration can either be provided with a file, or via command line arguments.
+Configuration can be provided with a file, or via command line arguments.
 Use `--help` to see the command line arguments help.
 Edit `<config_dir>/config.yaml` if you prefer your config to be in a file. `<config_dir>` is normally `~/.config/idasen-controller` on Linux and `C:\Users\<user>\AppData\Local\idasen-controller\idasen-controller` on Windows.

 Config options: